Brighton & Hove’s LGBT choirs and musicians are once again joining forces to put on their annual World Aids Day fundraising concert.

 The Rainbow Chorus

-Based in Brighton & Hove, The Rainbow Chorus is the South’s only non-audition LGBT choir, celebrating diversity through music.
-Inspired by our talented MD, Aneesa Chaudhry, we have a great time singing and performing a wide range of musical genres to a high standard.
-We welcome new members.
+Based in Brighton & Hove, The Rainbow Chorus is the South East’s largest LGBTQ+ community choir, celebrating diversity through music.
+Inspired by their talented MD, Aneesa Chaudhry, they have a great time singing and performing a wide range of musical genres to a high standard.
+They welcome new members

 Resound Male Voices